AntoineBalaine/AbcLsp/README.md

 ## Maybe coming to the extension

-- Multi-voice and multi-instrument formatting.
+- Arranging routine capabilities
-- Triplets and tuplets.
+- Live preview of the score

 ## Release Notes